Joe A. Porter

 Joe A. Porter is a professional landscape architect and Fellow of the American Society of Landscape Architects.
 Porter has worked with new community, natural resource, and resort developers to advance the art of community development through design.
 In 1969 Porter co-founded Design Workshop, a firm practising landscape architecture, land planning, urban design and tourism planning.
-He is an adjunct professor in the graduate program in landscape architecture at the University of Colorado and frequently speaks at conferences and universities on community development and sustainability issues.
+He is an adjunct professor in the graduate program in landscape architecture at the University of Colorado.